 They include two portions.
-The first portion is set based on capital value (value of land plus improvements), and the second portion is by fixed amount per rating unit (Uniform Annual General Charges - UAGC).
+Part is set based on capital value (value of land plus improvements), and part is by a fixed amount per rating unit (Uniform Annual General Charges - UAGC).

-A more detailed specification of the rating policy is detailed in 3.5 below.
+A move detailed specification of the rating policy is detailed in 3.5 below.